amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

     return (loss1 + loss2) / 2
 ```
 ## L2 normalization
-One important thing is that the L2 normaliation should be applied to the
+One important thing is that the L2 normalization should be applied to the
 features before applying the loss function.
 This is essential regarding to the
 accuracy, e.g. retrieval performance.
 To make it complete, we have the
 following implementation.